newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 Let's run the installation and, well, that's running up above.
 We can focus on our import statement, so we're going to grab a single thing from that library.
 It is a function, and it's called Document to `React` Components.
-Now this is going to take in the json that we're grabbing from the API once we set that up over here and it's going to spit out `React` components that we can render wherever we want.
+Now this is going to take in the json that we're grabbing from the API once we set that up over here and it's going to spit out `React component`s that we can render wherever we want.
 Teoh.
 Now we're gonna grab that from the library we just installed `Contentful` rich text `React` renderers.
 Perfect.